 To sum it up, our favorite French roast coffee brand was Volcanica’s high-altitude French Roast, offering smoky, complex flavors at a reasonable price.
-Our second choice is the bold, fruity French Dark Roast from Real Good Coffee Co.
+Our second choice is the bold, smooth Lion Coffee French Roast.
 Are you shopping for a Keurig-compatible French roast?
 You may be interested in the French Roast Solimo Dark Roast Coffee Pods, which are compatible with both Keurig sizes and offer dark, smooth flavor.
 Do you prefer your coffee pre-ground?
 The French Roast Dark Roast from Peet’s Coffee, sold in a range of grind sizes, is a smoky and aromatic option.

 If you’re a fan of French roast, you know how deliciously dark and flavorful these beans can be.
 We hope our guide to French roast beans, along with our detailed reviews of the five best French roast brands, save you valuable shopping time.
 Now it’s time to get out there and brew your next great French roast!

 - A Quick Comparison of our Favorites in 2020